 Can Clinics in the US offer Stem Cell Treatments?

 Yes, if doctors take your own stem cells out and inject them back in during the same surgery, without growing or changing them, it’s fine.
 But in Florida & Utah, clinics are allowed to offer umbilical cord derived treatments for certain conditions.
+BUT they must still be “minimally manipulated”.

 The specific FDA rules & legal exceptions (click to read more)